Andrea/andrea.github.io/_posts/2014-01-19-the-first-functional-katas-meetup.markdown

 One of the solutions really got me thinking though, the one in Erlang ([code][erl-sol]), when describing how the solution was developed, Phil explained that he knew that argument parsing will be a problem so he created little abstractions that he could test from, once the actual problem of the kata was solved, he dealt with the problem of parsing arguments.
 What I can't stop thinking about is, is this type of thinking generated/helped by Erlang and it's programming model?
 (Phil's day job is on Erlang).
 I had planned to learn Erlang in the not so distant future, I think this question just raised the priority :D.

 Anyway, that is all.
-The next kata meetup is on the 19th of February, I am really excited about it.
+The next kata meetup is on the 19th of February, I am really excited about it, if you want to come, registration and more info [here][fk-2].
 We talked about trying to solve a smaller problem, so that we can have more time to show and discuss at the end.